 Briefly outline the status of the project in terms of implementation cycle, including whether preliminary/preparatory activities have been completed (i.e., contracting of partners, staff recruitment, etc.) (1500-character limit):

 The implementation of the second phase of the cross-border project between Côte d'Ivoire and Liberia, which started on 16 January 2020, took place in an international health crisis context marked by the COVID-19 pandemic.
 Despite the movement restriction measures taken by governments around the world, and particularly those of Côte d'Ivoire and Liberia, to combat the spread of the disease, the project was implemented within the allotted time without needing to resort to an extension.
 This shows the commitment and value placed on the project by the high authorities in both countries.
 Indeed, as already reported in the progress reports, the special dispensations issued by the local administrations with the approval of the central authorities facilitated the implementation of the cross-border activities that were essential for the success of the project.
 At the end of the intervention, the project's planned indicators were all met and a number of them were exceeded.
 The project's performance was praised by stakeholders from both countries at the final project review ceremony in Abidjan on 14 and 15 January 2022.
-This performance was also confirmed by the final evaluation of the project conducted by three independent consultants, one of whom was the international lead consultant and two national consultants.
+The project has reduced cost in Cross-border trade by 35% and 80% of overall project resources allotted to peacebuilding as confirmed by the final evaluation of the project conducted by three independent consultants, one of whom was the international lead consultant and two national consultants.

 Please indicate any significant project-related events anticipated in the next six months, i.e., national dialogues, youth congresses, film screenings, etc. (1000-character limit):